 Task tactics – things you do with your hands to comply with task strategy requirements.
 Each worker throws all paper, plastic and metal into recycle containers; workers use reusable cups and mugs for drinks; employees use biodegradable products for cleaning their work area.

-It’s so important for you to understand these basic EMS concepts that we’re going to take a look at some examples of environmental aspects, the impact they may have on the environment, the objectives to improve the impact, and finally, the task strategies to achieve each objective:
+It's so important for you to understand these basic EMS concepts that we're going to take a look at some examples of environmental aspects in the next few sections.
+We'll describe the impacts they may have on the environment, the objectives to improve the impacts, and finally, the associated task strategies and tactics to achieve each objective:

 Before you take the quiz, check out the EPA’s “Widget Manufacturing Co.” website to learn more about ways to reduce waste.